-- 1. From standby mode press Right Soft Key Contacts.
-Your Contacts display alphabetically.

-- 2. Use to highlight the Contact entry you want to edit, then press .
+- From Main Menu Screen press Right Soft Key Contacts.
+Your Contacts display alphabetically. - Use to highlight the Contact entry you want to edit, then press ox .

-- 3. Press Left Soft Key 🗎 Edit.

-- 4. Use to highlight Add Number, then press

-- 5. Enter the number, then press OK.

-- 6. Use to highlight a Label, then press .
+- 3. Press Left Soft Key 🖹 Edit. - 4.
+Use (to highlight Add Number, then press ox . - 5.
+Enter the number, then press ok. - 6.
+Use 🗘 to highlight a Label, then press os.
+A confirmation message is displayed.